-The GFWC Woman’s Club of Delray Beach is a nonprofit organization comprised of a diverse group of women dedicated to volunteering and raising money for charitable purposes in Delray Beach.
-Through community involvement and financial contributions, the club has supported a variety of local organizations, including the Caring Kitchen, the Achievement Centers for Children & Families, the Delray Beach Public Library, Atlantic High School college scholarships, “Roots & Wings,” “Project Holiday,” and the 505 Teen Center.
+The GFWC Woman’s Club of Delray Beach is a nonprofit organization that is comprised of a diverse group of women dedicated to volunteering and raising money for charitable purposes in Delray Beach.

 Feeding the Hungry was the chosen District 10 President’s Project for 2020.
 Members of the Delray Beach Woman’s Club, as part of this Day of Service endeavor, collected an overwhelming amount of food (721 pounds!) from family and neighbors.
 President Lynne Wolff and Corresponding Secretary Joyce Warner packed their vehicles for delivery to the Delray Beach Food Pantry at C.R.O.S.
 Ministries on December 3.
 Another car was packed and sent to the C.R.O.S.
 Lake Worth center, where food is distributed to the hungry in the Martin and Palm Beach counties.

-On December 7, 2019, several of our members helped out at the Heroes and Helpers “Shop with a Cop” day sponsored by the Delray Beach Police Department.
-Police officers gave funds to underprivileged children and helped them select appropriate gifts to purchase for their family in the Target Store on Linton Blvd.
-Woman’s Club volunteers wrapped the gifts for the children.
-They commented that, “It really was great fun.”
+In December 2019, several of our members helped out at the Heroes and Helpers “Shop with a Cop” day sponsored by the Delray Beach Police Department.

-At Delray Reads Day on November 7, 2019, organized by the Delray Beach Public Library, the keynote speaker was Suzanne Perrotto, chef and owner of Rose’s Daughter Restaurant, a block away from Perrotto’s other Pineapple Grove eatery, Brule Bisto.
+At Delray Reads Day in November 2019, organized by the Delray Beach Public Library, the keynote speaker was Suzanne Perrotto, chef and owner of Rose’s Daughter Restaurant.

-The featured book this year was Thank You, Omu, by author-illustrator Oge Mora from Nigeria (recently awarded a Caldecott Honor).
+The featured book was Thank You, Omu, by author-illustrator Oge Mora from Nigeria (recently awarded a Caldecott Honor).

-Vice President-Membership, Elaine Grossomanides (pictured with Mayor Petrolia) gave a synopsis of the history of the Delray Beach Woman’s Club since its inception in 1902 as the Ladies Improvement Society with a membership of only 30 ladies.
-Mayor Shelly Petrolia and Deputy Vice-Mayor Bill Bathhurst also gave speeches.
-Woman’s Club of Delray Beach is a Community Partner of the Delray Beach Public Library.
+VP-Membership, Elaine Grossomanides (pictured with Mayor Petrolia) gave a synopsis of the history of the Delray Beach Woman’s Club since its inception in 1902 as the Ladies Improvement Society with a membership of only 30 ladies.

 Fundraising: Our main fundraiser, REAL MEN BAKE, is an all-you-can-eat feast of baked goods, sweet and savory, prepared and served by men!
 This event is the Club’s main source of revenue for the year.
-“Real Men Bake & Rock at the Sock Hop” was held at the Elks Club on April 8, 2019.
-Proceeds will benefit charities assisting women and children in our community.
+“Real Men Bake & Rock at the Sock Hop” was last held at the Elks Club on April 8, 2019.
+The proceeds benefitted charities assisting women and children in our community.
 Because of the COVID-19 Pandemic, this fundraiser could not be held in 2020.

 One of the organizations that we support is Project Holiday, which collects and ships much-needed items to deployed military members who aren’t able to come home for the holidays.
-“The care packages make a huge positive difference in both effectiveness and morale.”
-Pictured here is Delores Rangel, founder of the project and organizer for 20 years, as she receives a check from Joycelyn Patrick, VP-Programs (2020) in November 2019 at Delray Beach City Hall.
+“The care packages make a huge difference in both effectiveness and morale.”
+Delores Rangel, founder of the project and organizer for 20 years, received a check from Joycelyn Patrick, VP-Programs (2020) in November 2019 at Delray Beach City Hall.

 attend performances at local playhouses and the Arts Garage, occasionally plan group dinners with significant others in attendance, participate in activities sponsored by other Delray Beach groups such as “Search & the City” and the Lady Atlantic sail.
-The Club has a book group that meets monthly for discussions and analysis of a novel.
-During summer months, members continue to socialize through the “Lunch Bunch” group.
+During summer months, many of the members continue to socialize through the “Lunch Bunch” group.

-In February 2019, 18 of our members visited ‘Downton Abbey: The Exhibition” at CityPlace, West Palm Beach.
+In February 2019, our members visited ‘Downton Abbey: The Exhibition” at CityPlace, West Palm Beach.
 The indelible characters and beautiful scenery of Downton Abbey and the Yorkshire countryside delighted us.
-Everything was as seen in the historical drama, from Mrs. Patmore’s bustling kitchen and the tidy servants’ quarters to the family’s ornate dining room and Lady Mary’s bedroom.
+Everything was as seen in the historical drama, from Mrs. Patmore’s kitchen and the quarters of the servants to the family’s ornate dining room and Lady Mary’s bedroom.